StevenWenzel32/Knight-and-Slime-Platformer/README.md

 I intend to see this game through to publication eventually and to meet that goal I will need to recruit people with the talents required for my team.

-These are the roles needed in the future when this is no longer just a school project:
+These are the roles needed to help during:

 Game dev/Programmers:
 - must be familiar with Git or GitHub or is very willing to learn how to use it and the etiquette.
 GitHub is the only way we could work together so this is a must!